Our Lady of the Lake Regional Medical Center: Children’s Hospital

-OLOL Children's Hospital is a hospital within a hospital that has 90 inpatient pediatric beds, including 60 medical/surgical, 14 level 1 PICU beds and 10 hematology/oncology units.
-It has over 6,300 discharges annually and is the only 24/7 pediatric emergency department in the Baton Rouge area.
-OLOLRMC also has the only Certified Child Life Specialists department and Pediatric Sedation Service in the area, and is affiliated with Woman's Hospital for newborn and neonatal care.
-Pediatric Hematology-Oncology service is a St. Jude Children's Hospital affiliate.
-Since 2010, OLOLRMC is also home to the only pediatric residency program in the Baton Rouge area.

-In late 2019, OLOLRMC opened as the second free-standing children's hospital in Louisiana.
+In late 2019, Our Lady of the Lake Children's Hospital (OLOLCH) opened as the second free-standing children's hospital in Louisiana.
 The $230 million project began in 2016, with completion expected by late 2018, but due to fundraising delays was pushed back to 2019.
+Each area of the hospital was designed to echo a different part of Louisiana's diverse culture, landscape and natural resources.

+With six floors, the hospital has more than 360,000 square feet containing 99 patient beds, five operating rooms, and three procedural rooms.
+It’s also home to the region’s only Level II pediatric trauma emergency department.
+The ED is staffed with dedicated pediatric emergency medicine physicians.

-The new hospital has six floors and its own emergency room.
-Every floor is said to have its own playroom.
-OLOLRMC will continue its partnership with St. Jude Children's Research Hospital, and offer hematology/oncology services and chemotherapy within its hospital for St. Jude patients.
+The children’s hospital is also home to one of eight expanded St. Jude Affiliate Clinics in the U.S. Its partnership with St. Jude Children's Research Hospital, offers hematology/oncology services and chemotherapy within its hospital for St. Jude patients.

+OLOLCH is home to the only pediatric residency program in the Baton Rouge area.

 Services

 OLOLRMC Cancer Center is Baton Rouge area's only peripheral blood stem cell transplantation program, and only high-dose Interleukin II chemotherapy treatment center in Louisiana.
 In regards to oncology, OLOLRMC also provides access to clinical trials.
 Overall, more open-heart procedures than any other hospital in Louisiana are done at OLOLRMC.
 Likewise, more joint procedures than any other Louisiana hospital.
 It is the only hospital in Louisiana with a Nuclear Medicine department accredited by ICANL (Intersocietal Commission for the Accreditation of Nuclear Medicine Laboratories).
-The hospital also manages a blood-doning service.
+The hospital also manages a blood-donating service.
 OLOLRMC was the first hospital in the world to use an integrated radiology information system (RIS) and PACS to achieve a completely filmless environment.